Hiking cameras enable you to capture your experiences, whether you’re on a short day hike or rugged outdoor adventure.

 Compact digital cameras are also known as point-and-shoot models because their approach to photography is as simple as pushing a button.
 Today’s models take great pictures and videos, but they limit you to the single lens they come with.

 They’re great for their lower price, weight and dimensions.
-You won’t mind carrying one of these with you all day.
+You won’t mind carrying one of these with you all day and fit easily in your backpack.

 If you start thinking about image quality but still want a compact option, consider one of these cameras.